 - We further speculate that repeating the application after 6 months may further relieve symptoms for a longer period and delay osteoarthritis progression.

 Research for athletes

-Below is what doctors are saying to each other about athletes who want to stay active: “As a result of the complexity of the arthritic knee, athletes, particularly those with a history of knee injury, have an earlier onset and higher prevalence of osteoarthritis.
-This can present a clinical dilemma to the physician managing the patient who, despite the presence of radiologically confirmed disease, has few symptoms and wishes to maintain an active lifestyle.”(9)
+Below is what doctors are saying to each other about athletes who want to stay active.
+It was published in the medical journal Cartilage: “As a result of the complexity of the arthritic knee, athletes, particularly those with a history of knee injury, have an earlier onset and higher prevalence of osteoarthritis.
+This can present a clinical dilemma to the physician managing the patient who, despite the presence of radiologically confirmed disease, has few symptoms and wishes to maintain an active lifestyle.”(10)

 The difficulty or “challenge” is in the prevention of advancing of knee osteoarthritis.
 Here the typical recommendations of anti-inflammatory medications, knee braces, and ice, those that the athlete can impose upon themselves, will lead to further knee deterioration.
 It is a challenge to convince an athlete of this when it may get them on the course, track of field this weekend.

 In a recent study, researchers at Hospital for Special Surgery gave patients with early osteoarthritis an injection of PRP (6-mL), and then monitored them for one year.
 At baseline and then one year after the PRP injection, physicians evaluated the knee cartilage with magnetic resonance imaging (MRI).
 While previous studies have shown that patients with osteoarthritis can lose roughly five percent of knee cartilage per year, the Hospital for Special Surgery investigators found that a large majority of patients in their study had no further cartilage loss.
 At minimum PRP prevented further knee deterioration.